flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ## Conclusion

 Should I be concerned that my system has eight different versions of `zipp`, or fifteen different versions of `numpy`?
-Maybe: I might return to these environments and execute code now known to have security vulnerabilities, potentially putting my system at risk of exploit or malware.
+Maybe: both of those packages have documented vulnerabilities across numerous versions.
+I might return to these environments and execute code now known to have security vulnerabilities, potentially putting my system at risk of exploit or malware.

-Rather than building-up this out-of-date package debt, enforcing environment or system-wide controls on what packages can be installed might be better.
+Rather than building-up this out-of-date package "debt," enforcing environment or system-wide controls on what packages can be installed might be better.
 This form of Python package allow listing, at a minimum, ensures that all developers work within the same environment; at a maximum, packages can be controlled across entire systems.
 The `fetter` command-line tool offers an efficient utility for this purpose.